CodeHarrington/Project-1/README.md

 * At the bottom left side are social media links directed by a finger pointer with " need more  information" links.
 * Each link will open in a separate tab in a browser.
 * At the bottom right side is a link to the contact-us page with button type.
+* The sponsors and the bottom are only used for educational purposes only.

 ## Home